sylv/Jinglebot/README.md

-# Jinglebot
+# sylv/Jinglebot

 Jinglebot is a Discord game bot where server members compete to gift the most Animal Crossing villagers for the holiday season.
+This fork fixes some things because I was bullied into it, below is a slightly incomplete list of the changes I've made.

+- Events don't run on a fixed timer, instead they run on messageCreate then pick a random number between two configurable values and wait that amount of time before waiting for another message to st art an event.
+- Guild settings are stored per-server and in a database so they persist
+- Command errors are handled
+- Commands can now be used by anyone, not just the server owner.
+- You can select a role to be given to the person on the top of the leaderboard.
+- Other improvements like how commands are registered, how errors are handled, that kinda thing.

 ## Features

 #### The main commands:

 1. `j!config enable #channel-name` server owner use only, enables a channel as the only channel Jinglebot can be used in.
 Once run, Jinglebot will spawn villagers in the channel every few minutes
+1. `j!config set-role @role` server oner use only, to set the role users will get when they reach the number one position on the leaderboard.
 1. `j!config disable #channel-name` server owner use only, stops Jinglebot from using a previously enabled channel
 1. `j!leaderboard` see up to the top 100 gifters
 1. `j!profile` lets a member see their own gifted villagers